erquhart/sublime-iifefy/README.md

 3. Download the [zip archive][zip], rename it to `Iifefy.sublime-package` and copy it into the `Installed Packages/` directory
 4. Restart Sublime Text

-## Getting It Working
+## Usage

-Find the new option for wrapping in IIFE's in the main menu at Edit > Wrap > Wrap selection/document in IIFE.
-The option is also available in the context menu.
+This plugin provides two commands:

+`iifefy`: Wraps each current selection in an IIFE.
+If nothing is selected it wraps the entire document.

+`iifefy_skip_initial_comments`: Same as `iifefy`, except it begins wrapping at the first non-comment, non-blank line.
+This is useful for certain per-file configuration comments, which some prefer to keep as the opening line.

+Both of these commands add `'use strict';` and a trailing newline to each IIFE by default, but you can change the opening and closing strings that form the IIFE to whatever you like under `Preferences > Package Settings > iifefy > Settings - User`.

-A keyboard shortcut can be added by going to the main menu at Preferences > Key Bindings - User and adding the following to the file, replacing the key values with whatever you wish:
+The commands themselves are accessible directly in the context menu and from the `Edit > Wrap` submenu.
+Keyboard shortcuts can be added by going to `Preferences > Key Bindings - User` and adding the following to the file, replacing the key values with your preferred shortcuts:

 ```
 { "keys": [ "ctrl+i" ], "command": "iifefy", "context":